-MTC in May, 2018 adopted Resolution No. 4320, establishing the framework for a 12- to 18-month pilot program — expected to begin in early 2020 — to offer a 20 percent fare discount to eligible low-income adults for travel on:
+MTC in May 2018 adopted Resolution No. 4320, establishing the framework for a 12- to 18-month pilot program — expected to begin in Spring 2020 — to offer a 20 percent to 50 percent fare discount to eligible low-income adults for travel on:

-MTC committed roughly $11 million to implement the Means-Based Fare Discount program.
+MTC committed roughly $11 million to implement the ClipperSTART pilot program.
 This includes $8 million in State Transit Assistance (STA) funds generated by the state sales tax on diesel fuel plus $3 million from the statewide Low-Carbon Transit Operations Program.

-Establishment of the Means-Based Fare Discount program followed a three-year study launched by MTC in 2015 to determine if a transit fare program based on household income would be feasible and effective.
+Establishment of the ClipperSTART program followed a three-year study launched by MTC in 2015 to determine if a transit fare program based on household income would be feasible and effective.
 This Regional Means-Based Transit Fare Pricing Study included three main objectives: